-Between 2001 and 2008, several streambank-stabilization projects were conducted north and east of the site.
-The projects consisted of installing riprap armoring along the streambanks.
+Several riprap streambank stabilization projects have been conducted north and east of the site.
+From 2001 to 2008, riprap armoring was installed along the streambanks.
 Years of flow and heavy flow events in Chartiers Creek in late 2017 and early 2018 damaged those riprap installations.
 In late summer 2019, the entire length of the riprap embankment along Chartiers Creek north of the disposal cell (approximately 1200 linear feet) was repaired during low streamflow conditions.
-The work consisted of minor grading, replacing geotextile filter fabric, and importing and placing 2-foot-thick R6 riprap slopes (PL-11).
+The work consisted of minor grading, replacing geotextile filter fabric, and importing and placing 2-foot-thick riprap slopes.
+No concerns with the current riprap embankment were noted during the inspection (PL-10).

-As part of that project, a riparian forest buffer was planted above and along the embankment.
+As part of the 2019 repair project, a riparian forest buffer was planted above and along the embankment.
 Disturbed areas were seeded with a pollinator-friendly native grass and wildflower mix.
-This riparian forest buffer corridor will work with the engineered riprap embankment to further stabilize the area against future stream flooding events and reduce erosion along the top edge of the riprap embankment.
-No concerns with the riprap embankment were noted during the inspection.
-Plantings in the riparian forest buffer experienced a 2-year survival rate of approximately 90%.
-The main challenge for the young plants is being damaged by deer (PL-12).
+This riparian forest buffer corridor will work with the engineered riprap embankment to further stabilize the bank against future stream flooding events and reduce erosion along the top edge of the riprap embankment.
+Plantings in the riparian forest buffer have experienced a 3-year survival rate of approximately 90%.
+The main challenge for the young plants is being damaged by deer.
+In 2022, the plastic sleeves (originally installed when the trees were planted) protecting the trees from deer rub were removed and replaced with larger wire cages.
+The cages, made from welded wire fencing mounted on metal T-posts, are more durable and offer better protection than plastic deer tubes and wooden stakes (PL-11).